 Why would you work on reading with a young offender?
 There are plenty of reasons not to.
 Being in close quarters with an angry young person can be intimidating until you realise that their anger is much more likely to be about fearing failure.
 And that becomes the job, not to teach reading but to let the young person discover that they don’t need to fear failure when they’re with you.
 The reading will follow.

 From our first moment of meeting, 17 year old Chris made it very clear that he didn’t “do education”.
 He used the word never and no way to describe his feelings about what I was proposing.
 So instead of an assessment, we chatted.
 I asked if he would try a bit of one of the assessments and promised that it was nothing like school.
 He said he would after a cup of tea.
 He made a great cuppa, we swapped a couple of recipes (no kidding), then he kept his side of the bargain.
 He could decode every word on the first page except for one little error.
 When I showed him the page, he corrected it easily.

 He did the same with the second and third pages of the word reading assessment.
 I don’t usually show a young person their results but Chris needed to know.
 He said that he never got anything right at school.
 After some more chat he said, “I don’t usually do anything like education but I think I might do this.
 I hate when I have to fill out a form and I write like a two year old.”

 In the course of our meetings I learned that he was “special needs” so he couldn’t read.
-He learned that the label was a huge weight that had been weighing him down and discouraging him from even trying.
+He learned that the label was a huge weight that had been discouraging him from even trying.
 On the fourth meeting he was reading a book that I’d brought from home off my own bookshelf, a book that I’d read and enjoyed, a history book with long words and complex sentences.
 We took it slowly and talked about what was going on in the story.